Knowledge base

 - Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click on FTP / SSH in the left sidebar.
+- Click on FTP / SSH in the left sidebar menu.

 - Click on the Web SSH button:

-... via terminal or application
+… via the terminal or an application

 - PuTTY (Windows)

-- Windows 10 SSH Client (help in French / in English)
+- Windows 10 SSH client (help in French / in English)

-Enter the following command:
+Then enter the following command:

-being the username of the FTP accountserver
+ssh username@serverusernamebeing the username of the FTP accountserverbeing the host server (e.g. xxxx.ftp.infomaniak.com)

-To find out which command is available and know the path to use, run the command "whereis
+To know which command is available and know the path to use, run the command "whereis":

 $ whereis mysql